How to Tell Relatives, Teachers, Babysitters, and Even Your Spouse Your Screen Time Rules

 - Be specific about what is and isn't OK.
 "I don't want them watching any TV at all, but they can play 30 minutes of video games before dinner."
 Or prepare them for the challenges you think they'll face: "My daughter will probably ask you to read Goosebumps before bed, but please ask her to choose a different book instead.
 I don't want her to have nightmares."

 - Be clear.
-Uncle Bob may love your kids but have no clue that Grand Theft Auto isn't your idea of age-appropriate gaming.
+Uncle Bob may love your kids but have no clue that Red Dead Redemption isn't your idea of age-appropriate gaming.
 And how about the aunt whose taste in books leans toward the romantic?
 Help relatives (and yourself) by speaking up about your media rules.
 Say: "We're only watching G-rated movies in our house right now."
 Or: "I liked the book you got for Danny last year.
 He's probably ready for the next in the series."

 - Do damage control.
 If your sister tries to be cheeky and buys your daughter a "How to Flirt" book, explain to your daughter that you'll have to keep it until she's older, even if she gives you the stink eye.